-5) Q: Who is eligible to receive financial aid?
+4. Q: Who is eligible to receive federal financial aid?

-A: To be eligible for financial aid, a student must be a U.S. citizen or eligible non-citizen, enrolled in a degree-seeking program at least ½ time at an accredited college or university.
+A: To be eligible for federal financial aid, a student must be a U.S. citizen or eligible non-citizen, enrolled in a degree-seeking program at least ½ time at an accredited college or university.

-6) Q: What type of financial aid is available?
+5. Q: What types of financial aid are available?

 A: There are scholarships, tuition discounts, graduate assistantships and student loans available for graduate and professional students.
 Federal student loans are processed through the Financial Aid Office.
 Scholarships, discounts and assistantships are awarded by individual schools and departments.
 Further information can be found in the Graduate Catalog, or by contacting the academic school or program of interest.

-7) Q: Do I have to be a full-time student to receive financial aid?
+6. Q: Do I have to be a full-time student to receive federal financial

 A: Federal loans are available to students enrolled at least half-time.
 Half-time enrollment consists of 4 or more credits per term for most graduate programs and 3 credits for doctoral programs.
 Refer to your program of study for further information.